jaceva/react-challenge/instructions.md

 - Receive one prop:
   - An object
 - Iterate over the values in the object, passed in via props, and render a `<p>` element for each value.

+Just like the `TileList` component, the `Tile` component is generalized to work with data from any object.
+This allows it to be used in both the `ContactsPage` and `AppointmentsPage` components.

 ### Hint